hannobraun/notebooks/documentation/improvements.md

 - Build jig to precisely place holes
   Preferably by puncturing (or drilling?) through all sheets at once.
 - Build jig to precisely fold signatures
-- Cut text block to size before adding the cover Otherwise the bookmark gets in the way.
 - Try preparing the cover before glueing https://www.youtube.com/watch?v=zemN8_-q2zs
 - Use regular paper in the right size